switchupcb/copygen/CONTRIBUTING.md

 #### Parser

 A setup file's Abstract Syntax Tree is traversed once.
 This is done in three steps:
-1. **Options:** Regex complilation is expensive — [especially in Go](https://github.com/mariomka/regex-benchmark#performance) — and avoided by only compiling unique option-comments once.
+1. **Options:** Regex compilation is expensive — [especially in Go](https://github.com/mariomka/regex-benchmark#performance) — and avoided by only compiling unique option-comments once.
 The location of a `convert` option cannot be assumed: Therefore, we must traverse the entire Abstract Syntax Tree in order to correctly assign options.
 As a result, the `type Copygen Interface` is stored for post-traversal analysis.
-2. **Keep:** The code that is kept after generation is stored — or moreso kept — in the AST.
+2. **Keep:** The code that is kept after generation is stored — or more so kept — in the AST.
 We do not want to keep option-comments nor the Copygen interface in the AST.
 However, they must still be present during the `type Copygen Interface` analysis _(which requires the option-comments)_.
 As a result, comments are stored in the parser for post-analysis removal.
 3. **type Copygen Interface:** The `type Copygen interface` is parsed to setup the function and fields used in the program.

 ### Specification